Archive for the ‘Sudoku’ Category:

 or solve online (using SudokuPad)

-Author/Opus: This is the 33rd puzzle from Clover, part of the Genuinely Approachable Sudoku (GAS) team.
+Author/Opus: This is the 45th puzzle from Philip Newman, part of the Genuinely Approachable Sudoku (GAS) team.

 Rules: Standard Sudoku rules (insert a number from 1 to 9 into each cell so that no number repeats in any row, column, or bold region).
-A circled number in a cell must equal the difference between the largest and smallest values in the orthogonally adjacent (up to 4) surrounding cells.
+Along each line, the numbers in every region it passes through have the same sum.
+(In this puzzle, for example, R1C2 + R2C2 + R3C2 = R4C2 + R4C1 + R5C1 + R6C1 + R6C2.)

 Solution: PDF and solving video with explanation from GAS team.